SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

 ### Ethylene

 - It is a gaseous PGR
-- It is synthesized in large amounts by tissues undergoing senescense and ripening fruits.
+- It is synthesized in large amounts by tissues undergoing senescence and ripening fruits.
 - Influences
     - Horizontal growth of seedling
     - Swelling of axis
     - Apical hook formation (in dicot seedling)
 - Functions
-    - Promotes senescense and abscission of plant organs especially leaves and flowers.
+    - Promotes senescence and abscission of plant organs especially leaves and flowers.
     - Ripens fruits.
     - Enhances respiration rate during ripening of fruit.
 This is called respiratory climactic.
     - Breaks seed and bud dormancy.